|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Evette, age 30, was an occupational therapist who worked with mothers and children on a daily basis.
 Her husband, Craig, age 34, was a college professor and they had a very good, stable marriage.
 When they determined the time was just right, Evette became pregnant.

 Craig, however, had recently been promoted, was extremely busy with his students, and was likely to be interrupted by one of them, even at home, at any hour of the day or night.
 Evette therefore decided that once her baby was born, she would go to live with her mother for a while in order to have the uninterrupted help and support she would need at that time.
 Evette’s mother had prepared a bedroom for her and had even hired a nanny.

 During the third week of her stay, Evette began to develop what her mother immediately recognized as signs of postpartum psychosis.
 Evette was unusually happy, to the point of seeming euphoric, and was going on shopping sprees virtually every day, buying huge quantities of outfits the baby didn’t need.
 By the end of the episode, she’d accumulated more than five hundred pieces of infant clothing.

 The escalation of Evette’s mood occurred so rapidly that by the third day she started to become irritable and hostile, vehemently denying there was anything wrong.
 Because Evette was unable to sleep, she stayed up all night making grandiose plans for herself and the baby.
 At that point, both Craig and Evette’s mother knew that she had to be hospitalized.
 Evette was admitted immediately and put on a mood stabilizer.

-On this track, we have discussed bipolar disorders and postpartum.
+In this section, we have discussed bipolar disorders and postpartum.
 This has included postpartum psychosis and depression and bipolar disorder.

-On the next track, we will discuss postpartum dads.
-This will include dads and depression and the "ten reassurances and advice" technique.
+In the next section, we will discuss postpartum dads.
+This will include dads and depression and the "Ten reassurances and advice" technique.

 Online Continuing Education QUESTION 13